top of page

 Small Workplace Community: Violence Prevention

 When we think of a happy workplace community, most would prefer not to think about the realities of psychological injury outside of skipping it on their screens, news and social media feeds during doom scrolling time.
-Psychological injury can, and does, occur.

 In Canada, we have Workplace Violence legislation that is meant to prevent injury in the workplace.
 The Regulations that outline psychological injury prevention are within Part XIX Hazard Prevention Program of the Canada Occupational Health and Safety Regulations.
-Workplace injury and their consequences are a fact of life.

 Types of workplace violence that can happen in the workplace community include physical and psychological violence and often occur as a direct result of workplace employment.
 Sources of violence in the workplace community can include clients, coworkers, management, domestic violence, financial exploitation and darker mental health driven risks which we all face in this present world.
-As with time and chance and circumstance, those incidents have the potential to happen to us all.
+Workplace injury and their consequences are a fact of life and as with both time and chance and circumstance, those incidents have the potential to happen to us all.

-Workplace violence is particularly damaging as it strikes at the heart of our own survival and provision for family.
+Workplace violence is particularly damaging as it strikes at the heart of personal survival and provision for self and family.
 Persons experiencing workplace violence often stay in employment situations to preserve their financial stability and simply hope things will change.
 Unless the workplace community has an established practice to deal with workplace violence situations that is both firm and fair, people may suffer in silence and develop psychological injury wherein they can no longer perform the duties of their job.
 In Alberta, we are grateful to have a Worker’s Compensation Board to help injured workers but the reality of the situation is that the psychologically injured worker will often never reach pre injury levels of life functioning.
 Psychological injury is often permanent.

-How then can the workplace community prevent on the job psychological injury?
 Can the workplace community protect itself and create practices that promote prevention of psychological injury before it happens?
-After it happens?
-Help when it’s happening?

 QC Wayfinding: Partnering with Clients